Florida EEOC Charge Defense Lawyer

 As an employer subject to the EEOC laws, you are required to keep certain records, even if no such charge has been brought against you.
 Failing to do so could be used against you later on, if you are charged with discriminatory behavior.
 You are also required to publically post the federal laws enforced by the EEOC for your employees to see, so there is no question as to the policies by which everyone is expected to abide.

-To speak with a Florida EEOC defense attorney, request a consultation with one of the attorneys at Scott Wagner and Associates, P.A.
+To speak with a Florida EEOC defense lawyer, request a consultation with one of the lawyers at Scott • Wagner and Associates